zk-wz/pmx2pov/README.md

 # Pmx2Povray
 Import mikumikudance pmx file to povray renderer using python.

+# Usage
+Example code is in pmx2pov.py, and all function is defined in pov_writer.py.

 ✨Todo list:
 - [x] pmx file read
 - [x] model import